user-simon/math_vector/README.md

 #ifdef SFML

-Since I work a bit with SFML, I added an implicit conversion operator from `math_vec2d` and `math_vec3d` to SFML's proprietary` sf::Vector2` and `sf::Vector3`, respectively.
+Since I work a bit with SFML, I added an implicit conversion operator from `math_vec2d` and `math_vec3d` to SFML's proprietary `sf::Vector2` and `sf::Vector3`, respectively.

 #endif // SFML

 ## Improvements

 * More thorough tests
-* Return expressions from normalize, scale_to, and cross.
-Requires some restructuring since expr keeps a reference to its operands, as such any local variables (such as `len` in normalize) would go out of scope before the expression can be applied
+* Return expressions from `normalize`, `scale_to`, and `cross`.
+Requires some restructuring since `expr` keeps a reference to its operands, as such any local variables (such as `len` in `normalize`) would go out of scope before the expression can be applied.
+It might also be possible to allow expressions to be applied to scalar types and make most (if not all) math functions in vector return an expression for fully lazy evaluation.